 Student health and safety are primary concerns of the Hastings College community.
 Students are expected to contact Public Safety, a member of the residence life staff, or other college official when they believe that medical assistance for an intoxicated/ impaired student is required.
-In case of medical emergency or in the event that a college official can not be reached, students should call 911 for assistance from local police, fire, or medical emergency professionals.
+In case of medical emergency or in the event that a college official cannot be reached, students should call 911 for assistance from local police, fire, or medical emergency professionals.
 When such assistance is sought for an intoxicated/ impaired student, the students and/or organizations seeking help, as well as the individual assisted and others involved, will not be subject to college disciplinary action with respect to the alcohol policy.
 (This policy does not preclude disciplinary action regarding other violations of college standards, such as causing or threatening physical harm, sexual abuse or violence, damage to property, harassment, hazing, etc. Students should also be aware that this college policy does not prevent action by state and local authorities.)

 In order for this policy to apply, the intoxicated student(s) must agree to timely completion of recommended alcohol education activities, assessment, and/or treatment depending upon the level of concern for student health and safety.
 Serious or repeated incidents will prompt a higher degree of medical concern.
-Failure to complete recommended follow-up will normally result in disciplinary action and could also prompt the imposition of a medical withdrawal from the college.
+Failure to complete recommended follow-up will normally result in disciplinary action and could also prompt the imposition of withdrawal from the college.

 Alcohol Policy for College Sponsored Off-Campus Excursions

-- Students will refrain from the consumption of alcohol during periods that the faculty members in charge of the excursion define as instructional periods.
+- Students must refrain from the consumption of alcohol during periods that College faculty members define as instructional periods.
 Instructional periods may include any part or all of any given day during the excursion and are not limited to periods used for direct instruction.
-Students may consume alcohol only during periods defined as personal, non-instructional time.

-- Students who use alcohol during personal, non-instructional time will do so in a manner that allows them to be prepared to participate fully in subsequent instruction with complete sobriety and without physical or mental impairment.
+- Students may consume alcohol only during periods defined as personal, non-instructional time.
+Students who use alcohol during personal, non-instructional, time must do so in a manner that allows them to be prepared to participate fully in subsequent instruction with complete sobriety and without physical or mental impairment.

 - In all cases, faculty members’ discretion and authority will prevail with respect to the appropriateness of student alcohol consumption at any particular time, instructional or personal, during off-campus excursions.

-- At all times students are responsible for following the Hastings College “Code of Conduct” published later in this handbook.
+- At all times students are responsible for following the Hastings College Code of Conduct.